 The Graeme Dingle Foundation runs school-based programmes for thousands of Kiwis aged between 5 and 18.

 "Research shows that early intervention is a young person's best hope for the future and the best way to set them on a healthy path in life.
 That is what we are setting out to do, with the help of Supré."
-Marion Short (CEO, Graeme Dingle Foundation.)
+Jenny Stiles (CEO, Graeme Dingle Foundation.)